For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 10 Flu Vaccine Myths BustedPublished: Feb.
 9, 2022

 It’s that time of year again: flu season.
 And with it come annual influenza vaccinations.

-With our medical system already under strain from COVID-19, the flu vaccine has added importance this season.
+You may have seen news reports that the flu has affected far fewer people since the COVID-19 pandemic began, or that this flu season has been mild or has possibly already peaked.
+We don’t quite know that answers to all those questions yet, but here’s what you should remember: The flu is nothing to scoff at.
+It’s a highly contagious illness that can have serious health implications.
+And with our medical system under significant strain from COVID-19, the flu vaccine has added importance.
 By getting it – and all vaccinations you’re due for – you’re doing your part to protect yourself and your community from preventable diseases and outbreaks.
 That cuts down on medical visits and hospitalizations during a time when our health care workers need every advantage they can get.

 Here’s more about how the flu spreads, how the vaccine works and the truth behind 10 common flu vaccine myths.

 How You Get the Flu

 The flu is a contagious respiratory illness.
 It spreads when a sick person coughs, sneezes or talks, and virus-filled droplets are inhaled by another person.
 It can also spread when a person touches a contaminated surface before touching then their mouth, eyes or nose.